 Ian loves diving into a task or problem with a team to work to develop elegant design solutions.
 Fit and finish in both physical and virtual environments are high art to him.
 He's always watching interactions people have with objects and interfaces and thinking about the ways a design can be improved with the goal of reducing friction in an interaction or finding novel ways tasks can be accomplished.

-Over 20 years of Photoshop love, and almost the same with Final Cut Pro 7 and now X. Unity and Unreal game engines, Adobe Creative Cloud, Adobe Experience Design, Adobe Lightroom, Axure, UXPin, Invision, Sketch, Principle, Figma, Balsamiq, OmniGraffle, SquareSpace, After Effects, Premiere, Motion, Logic, Ableton Live, 3DS Max, AutoDesSys FormZ, Fusion 360, Blender, HTML, CSS, Arduino, Max/MSP/Jitter, Troikatronix Isadora, Autopano Pro, PTGui, Hugin, Inkscape, and also Microsoft Office, and Windows and Mac OS X.
+Over 20 years of Photoshop love, and almost the same with Final Cut Pro 7 and now X. Unity and Unreal game engines, Adobe Creative Cloud, Adobe Experience Design, Adobe Lightroom, Adobe Flash, Axure, UXPin, Invision, Sketch, Principle, Figma, Balsamiq, OmniGraffle, SquareSpace, After Effects, Adobe Premiere, Apple Motion, Apple Logic, Ableton Live, 3DS Max, AutoDesSys FormZ, Fusion 360, Blender, HTML, CSS, Arduino, Max/MSP/Jitter, Troikatronix Isadora, Autopano Pro, PTGui, Hugin, Inkscape, and also Microsoft Office, and Windows and Mac OS X.

 Ian is currently focusing on ways that UX Design can inform virtual reality and exploring the types of experiences and interactions that will become possible with this and other emerging technologies.
 Of particular interest is the potential for prototyping reality using VR tools, and the creation of those tools.